TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 ### Custom Formats to avoid certain releases

 ???
-FAQ "How to use a Custom Formats to avoid certain releases?"
+FAQ "How to use a Custom Formats to avoid certain releases? - [CLICK TO EXPAND]"

     For Custom Formats you really want to avoid, set it to something really low like `-10000` and not something like `-10`.
     Being when you add a Custom Format what you prefer and you set it to something like `+10` it could happen that for example the `BR-DISK` will be downloaded (-10)+(+10)=0 and if your `Minimum Custom Format Score` is set at `0`.

 ### Custom Formats with a score of 0

 ???
-FAQ "What do Custom Formats with a score of 0 do?"
+FAQ "What do Custom Formats with a score of 0 do? - [CLICK TO EXPAND]"

     All Custom Formats with a score of 0 are pure informational and don't do anything.

 ### Minimum Custom Format Score

-??? info "Minimum Custom Format Score"
+??? info "Minimum Custom Format Score - [CLICK TO EXPAND]"

     Some people suggest not to use minus score for your Custom Formats and set this option to a higher score then 0.